-BS Electrical Engineering Technology
+Electrical Engineering Technology BSEET

-Educational objectives
+Educational Objectives

 - Enter into and advance their careers in the analysis, design, development, application, implementation, building, manufacturing, installation, testing, operation and/or maintenance of electrical and electronics systems, including those used in control, instrumentation, communications, computer or power.

-- Continue to conduct themselves as both responsible professionals and global citizens, who are aware of and who understand ethical issues and societal needs and problems.
+- Continue to conduct themselves as both responsible professionals and global citizens who are aware of and who understand ethical issues and societal needs and problems.

 Student Outcomes